IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 - The dosage form must be able to withstand the force exerted by peristaltic waves in the stomach and the constant contractions, grinding and churning moments.

 - Should maintain specific gravity lower than gastric contents (1.004-1.01 g/cm3).

 - The dosage form must remain in the stomach for a prolonged period.

 - Easy for administration for the patient.

-Ingredients used in the Formulation of the Raft Forming System: An appropriate candidate should be selected for the formulation of controlled release gastroretentive formulation.
-Various ingredients used in the formulation of such system are gel forming agent and alkaline bicarbonates or carbonates which are responsible for the formation of a less dense system which float on the gastric fluids 9.
+Ingredients used in the Formulation of the Raft Forming System: An appropriate candidate should be selected for the formulation of controlled release gastro-retentive formulation.
+Various ingredients used in the formulation of such system are gel-forming agent and alkaline bicarbonates or carbonates which are responsible for the formation of a less dense system which floats on the gastric fluids 9.